randomlysa/fullstack-nanodegree-vm/vagrant/tournament/README.md

 INSERT INTO tournaments (name, startdate, active) VALUES ('tournament name', '2015-02-11', '1');
 ```

+# Use python functions to run the tournament

 Register players using player name, tournamentid
 ```
 registerPlayer("Melpomene Murray", '1')